US Topo - 2 of 32

 The Map Locator and Downloader application has a download cart feature that will deliver multiple maps in a single .zip file.
 This feature is useful for retrieving up to a few dozen maps.
 It requires interactive selection of each map, so is not practical for larger numbers.

-We have no point-and-click interface to download larger numbers of maps, but bulk delivery by county, State, geographic rectangle (lat/lng bounding box), or the entire product series is offered through four other mechanisms.
+We have no point-and-click interface to download large numbers of maps, but bulk delivery for individual States or the entire product series is offered through the following mechanisms.
 There is no charge for these services, though the customer bears the portable drive and shipping costs of option 2.
-Options 3 and 4 provide mechanisms for keeping a private file set current.
+Options 3 and 4 provide ways to keep a private file set current.

-1. We can email you a custom batch file for multiple downloads.
+1. Batch download.
+We can email you a custom batch file for multiple downloads.
 This batch requires your computer to have the wget utility, which is open source and free.
-We recommend this option for 1,000 or fewer maps, though it will work for any number of maps given enough time.
+We recommend this option for (approximately) 1,000 or fewer maps.
 For more details, send a message describing your requirements to firstname.lastname@example.org.
 Please include which product(s) (US Topo or HTMC) you want, and your area of interest.
-This is not general-purpose software, but is a batch file for a specific area such as a State, county, or geographic rectangle.
+This is not general-purpose software, but is a batch file for a specific State.

-3. Information needed to write download scripts is available at US Topo and Historical Topographic Map Collection.
+3. CSV database dump.
+The data needed to create download scripts is available at US Topo and Historical Topographic Map Collection.
 This application allows searching for subsets of US Topo and HTMC maps.
 Search results can be saved to a CSV file, which includes a download URL for each map.
 In addition, a complete CSV dump of the database is refreshed nightly and posted to the same page.
 The information in this complete file can be used for more sophisticated filtering, version control, and to keep private collections of maps up to date.
 This option is for advanced users; we do not provide tutorial assistance.

 - Median file size = 11 MB

-- This collection is relatively complete and stable, though we estimate that several thousand maps remain to be found and scanned
+- This collection is relatively complete and stable, though we estimate that between 10,000 and 20,000 additional maps will eventually be added.